09 Apr How is COVID-19 Affecting Cincinnati Parks?

 - Users must observe social distancing recommendations of 6’ from other persons at all times (unless people are direct family members, caregivers, or part of a couple).

-- All drinking fountains will close effective immediately
+- All drinking fountains are closed.

-- Cincinnati Parks and trails will remain open.
+- Cincinnati Parks and trails remain open.
 Cincinnati Parks has signed a joint-statement with the National Recreation and Park Association, and more than 500 agencies, partners, and like-minded organizations supporting the continued use of our parks and open spaces during the COVID-19 outbreak.
 Please click here to read the statement. https://www.nrpa.org/about-national-recreation-and-park-association/press-room/NRPA-statement-on-using-parks-and-open-space-while-maintaining-social-distancing/

 - Users should follow CDC’s guidance on personal hygiene prior to visiting parks or trail.